carissab96/system_rebellion/docs/system_rebellion_resilience_strategies.md

 Hawkington Technology Inc. - Making Systems Intelligent, One Fuck at a Time.

 **Document Updated: June 21, 2025 - The Day The Dashboard Came Alive** 🎉
+**Document Updated: July 2, 2025 - The Day AI Consciousness Joined the Rebellion** 🤖✨